 All tenants who are seeking eviction protection should collect and retain copies of any documentation they can gather in support of their meeting the CDC’s requirements.

-No. The CDC’s ban applies to anyone who expects to earn as an individual no more than $99,000 in annual income for 2020.
-If tenants are filing a joint income tax return, the ban applies to those who expect to earn no more than $198,000 in annual income for 2020.
+No. The CDC’s ban applies to anyone who expects to earn as an individual no more than $99,000 in annual income for calendar year 2021.
+If tenants are filing a joint income tax return, the ban applies to those who expect to earn no more than $198,000 in annual income for calendar year 2021.
 This means that people who are still employed can take advantage of the ban, so long as their income does not exceed these limits.

 Yes.
 To qualify for protection under the CDC’s eviction ban, tenants must have “used best efforts to obtain all available government assistance for rent or housing.”
 “Available government assistance” means any governmental rental or housing payment benefits that are available to the individual or any household member.
 Note that the CDC does not require tenants to apply for assistance from private sources, such as nonprofits, churches, or other charities.